Score-based generative emulation of impact-relevant Earth system model outputs: Emulation of unforced simulations

 We compare moment estimates using monthly fields from all calendar months altogether.
 Figure~\ref{fig:moments} shows that for all the emulated variables, the first three moments (mean, variance, skewness) of their emulated variability distribution provide a good match to the moments of the original climate model piControl run.
 In particular, the standard deviations align remarkably well.
 The emulator introduces some bias in the mean for all emulated variables.
 However, it generally remains minimal in magnitude relative to the standard deviation; that is, in individual realizations, this bias in the mean is not detectable and buried under variability.
 Skewness tends to be underestimated in some regions, but its spatial pattern and overall magnitude remain consistent with the ESM.

-Some grid cells in the central US, as well as parts of Ukraine and western Russia, show large biases in wind speed and relative humidity compared to the magnitude of variability in these regions.
+Some grid cells in the central US, as well as parts of Ukraine and western Russia, show biases in wind speed and relative humidity large compared to the magnitude of variability in these regions.
 Similar bias patterns appear in the emulations of the two other ESMs we considered.
 Figure~\ref{fig:overfitting} zooms in on this bias, focusing on the central US.
-It shows that the bias pattern matches the regional anomalies in wind speed and relative humidity simulated by the ESM during the early historical period (1850–1900).
-At low GMST anomaly levels, this period accounts for roughly half of the training data.
+It shows that the bias pattern (Pannel b) matches the regional anomalies in wind speed and relative humidity simulated by the ESM during the early historical period (1850–1900; Pannel a).
+This period accounts for roughly half of the training data at low GMST anomaly levels.
 Because GMST anomalies in the early historical and piControl runs overlap substantially, this suggests that the generative model is overfitting to spatial anomaly patterns from the historical simulations.
-Such overfitting is a known tendency of diffusion models, especially for large modes of variability that are denoised at high noise levels~\citep{brenowitz2025climate}.
-In addition, since ESM runs over the historical period are generally tuned to match observational records more closely, it is likely that this anomaly appears across many historical realizations and therefore becomes over-represented in the training data at these GMST levels.
+Since ESM runs over the historical period are generally tuned to match observational records more closely, it is likely that this anomaly appears across many historical realizations and therefore becomes over-represented in the training data at these GMST levels.
+We find that withholding all but one ensemble member of the historical experiment from the training data eliminates this bias (Pannel c).

-Because the emulator offers a sampling procedure, any higher-order moment can be estimated and, in contrast to parametric distributions, the score-based generative approach provides large flexibility on the shapes the distributions can take.
-This is why, for example, we are able to obtain satisfactory estimates of skewness jointly for both relative humidity and precipitation, even though they strongly differ in the shapes of their distributions.

 Moving beyond individual moments of the emulated monthly variability, we now turn to the tougher test of comparing the entire emulated distribution to the climate model distribution.
 For each season, variable, and grid cell, we compute the EMD-to-noise ratio between the emulated distribution and the ESM piControl distribution and report it in Figure~\ref{fig:emd}.
-Overall, we find that shifts much smaller than the regional magnitude of variability would produce the same work as that required to match the distributions at each grid cell.
+Overall, we find that shifts much smaller than the regional magnitude of variability are required to match the distributions at each grid cell.
 This means that, while discrepancies between the climate model output and the emulated distributions exist, they show in most regions a good agreement relative to the scale of internal variability in the climate model.